levoxtrip/PKB/docs/topics/connect.md

 "I realized with all these people I was jealous of, I couldn't just choose little aspects of their life.
 I couldn't say I want his body, i want her money, i want  his personality.
 You have to be that person.
 Do you want to acutally be that person with all of their reactions and their desires, their family, their happiness level, their outlook on life, their self-image?

+## Compassion
+- What could be the reason behind the persons actions or perspectives, that I might not be aware of?

 ## Meeting People
 Learn to be open towards people that you meet.
 Don't expect the worst from them.